The Easy Code Editor

 To make syntax correction as accurated and smart as possible, the editor searches up for the word ".Code" (case insensitive) in order to know whether the line being corrected is inside .Code section or not.
 So, if any window or module does not have this word (it always should), apart from working very slowly, correction can behave strangely, but you can still avoid it by disabling the corresponding options.

-When opening an include file, that is, from the tree view node named Includes in the Project explorer, if it is located at the GoAsm Include folder, it will be open in read-only mode in order to avoid undesired changes in files belonging to Go tools.
-You should never modify any of those include files from the GoAsm Include folder.
-Anyway, as any other include file in the project being in the same tree view node, you will be able to edit it by pressing Ctrl+Shift+F2.
+When opening an include file, that is, from the tree view node named Includes in the Project explorer, if it belongs to include folder, it will be open in read-only mode in order to avoid undesired changes in files belonging to Masm32.
+You should never modify any of those include files from the Masm32 include folder.
+Anyway, as any other include file in the project being in the same tree view node, you will be able to modify it by pressing Ctrl+Shift+F2.

 Easy code offers you some useful context help while typing, or by pressing some key combinations.
 This help can be customized according to the settings specified in the Editor tab of the "Tools-->Settings" menu.

-After typing a colon character (:), a list box with all Windows structures will be displayed.
+After typing a colon character (:), a list box with all variable types and Windows structures will be displayed.

-After typing any API function, Easy Code method (only for visual projects) or procedure name plus a comma, a window with the required parameters will be displayed.
+After typing any API function, Easy Code method (only for visual projects) or procedure name plus a comma, a window with the complete prototype and required parameters will be displayed.